-There were two major differences - namely there were more services on the way but it was also more expensive to travel the new route.
+There are two major differences between the two routes – namely, there were more services on the way, but it was also more expensive to travel the Archipelago National Park Trail route.

 The new route goes from Turku to Pensar, Korpoström, Aspö, Örö (which I also visited last year with my packraft) and then back to Kasnäs where you can either take the bus (around 20 EUR) or cycle back to Turku (around 90 km).